gualtierotesta/blog/docs/certifications/ccdak.md

 1. Read data from "sources", writing messages to Kafka topics
 2. Write data to "sinks", reading messages from Kafka topics.

 The Connect cluster has several workers that use Kafka REST API to integrate with Kafka.
-Each worker handle 1..N connections.
+Each worker handle 1 to N connections.
 The state of the Connect cluster is stored in a Kafka topic.

-Each connector has its own configuration file and can have 1..N tasks.
+Each connector has its own configuration file and can have 1 to N tasks.

-Structure: 1 connect cluster --> 1..N workers --> 1..N tasks
+Structure: 1 connect cluster --> 1 to N workers --> 1 to N tasks

 Connectors can be single instance/thread or multi-instance distributed among the workers.